 Both of them were still asleep when the phone rang.
 Their watches in Cambridge, Massachusetts showed it was only 5:00 a.m.
 It was October 2019.
 When forty-seven-year-old Esther Duflo, a scientist studying poverty and how to ameliorate its effects, finally answered the call, she may have momentarily thought that she was still dreaming.
 The voice on the other end of the line told her that she would be the second woman in history to receive the Nobel Prize in Economics.
 She responded by asking: “Myself and who else?”

-Duflo, Banerjee, and Kremer received the Nobel Prize for their detailed measurements of poverty since the start of the 21st century, and for their publications on the subject, including the book Poor Economics (2011).
-Soon after having received this highest of honors, in November 2019, the couple released their second popular science publication: Good Economics for Hard Times.
-In this book, Duflo and Banerjee show how their research methods help them access solutions to today’s pressing issues: migration, the crisis of democracy, the growth of populism, the domination of superpowers.
+Duflo, Banerjee, and Kremer received the Nobel Prize for their detailed measurements of poverty since the start of the twenty-first century and for their publications on the subject, including the book Poor Economics (2011).
+Soon after having received this highest of honors, in November 2019 the couple released their second popular science publication: Good Economics for Hard Times.
+In this book, Duflo and Banerjee show how their research methods help them access solutions to today’s pressing issues: migration; the crisis of democracy; the growth of populism; the domination of superpowers.
 Their research in many countries and in diverse social groups takes care to respect human dignity and restore subjectivity to people traditional economics reports reduce to numbers on a chart (and often to mere fractions).

 Although they received their Nobel Prize for studies on poverty, their work has far broader consequences.
 Duflo and Banerjee remind readers that economics is a social science, and thus their task is to describe and try to solve human problems.
 The economist has to see more than numbers and charts—above all, they should see the individual, with their own motivations, making life decisions as a result of many factors.

 Banerjee and Duflo’s findings complicate the world enormously.
-This is because they give the lie to a way of thinking that has stood behind every decision made at the summits of power since the 1990s.
-They have shown the heads of the large banks, the presidents of today’s superpowers, and the leaders of the world funds and aid organizations—all of whom favor one-size-fits-all solutions—that they are taking the wrong approach.
-They prove that in the social sciences, one must always take the individual situation into account.
+This is because discredit a way of thinking that has stood behind every decision made at the summits of power since the 1990s.
+They have shown the heads of the large banks, the leaders of today’s superpowers, and the directors of the world funds and aid organizations—all of whom favor one-size-fits-all solutions—that they are taking the wrong approach.
+They prove that, in the social sciences, one must always take the individual situation into account.
 There are no universal principles for combating global problems.
 Thus, before we roll up our sleeves and get down to eliminating poverty, strengthening democracy, or fixing the economy, we must first take an honest look at the case in question and understand the realities in a given place and time.

 Details, Not Generalizations